Chagrin Valley is not just another skin care company.

 We not only re-use the packing materials we receive but have also become a repository for surplus packaging materials from friends, family, and companies in our neighborhood.
 Although we know that these rescued packaging materials are eventually destined for a landfill, at least they are getting reused before their final fate.
 If you do not wish to receive any protective plastic packaging, just put a note in our comments box when you check out.

 We also use boxes from The United States Postal Service.
 The USPS has "Cradle to Cradle" certification at the Silver level from MBDC (McDonough Braungart Design Chemistry) for human and environmental health.
-USPS packaging also meets Sustainable Forestry Initiative (SFI) or Forest Stewardship Council (FSC) certification standards.
+USPS packaging, as well as any other boxes that we use, meet Sustainable Forestry Initiative (SFI) or Forest Stewardship Council (FSC) certification standards.

 What You Can Do With Styrofoam Packing Peanuts

 Reusing peanuts is the best way to keep them out of landfills.
 If you cannot reuse them then call The Peanut Hotline (yes, there is a peanut hotline).
 It is America's most successful packaging reuse program.

 Consumers can call the Hotline at 800-828-2214, for the nearest location that accepts packing peanuts for reuse.

 Our Product Packaging is Over 99% Plastic-Free

 The standard packaging for our all natural Soap and Shampoo Bars is a simple recyclable cardboard box made from recycled paper that can be tossed in your paper recycling bin.